Skip to content

 Heavy Metals

-Some toxic metals that have the possibility of causing dogs to have seizures are:
+Toxic metals that have the possibility of causing dogs to have seizures:

 • Lead (lead-based paint)